 The Franklin band standards follow the national and state music standards, which are outlined here.
 Benchmarks for students are the lesson level sheets.

-Franklin is proud to be the only middle school in Cedar Rapids with two jazz bands!
-In jazz band, we explore different types of music including swing, Latin, rock, and learn to improvise.
+In Jazz band, we explore different types of music including swing, Latin, rock, and learn to improvise.

 Jazz Band 1 is an auditioned group with “traditional” jazz band instrumentation: saxophones, trumpets, trombones, one flute, piano, bass, guitar, and percussion/drum set.
 Auditions take place in the fall.